-In March 2004, UEX entered into a letter agreement with COGEMA Resources Inc. (now Orano, one of the world's largest uranium providers), whereby UEX was granted the option to acquire up to a 49% interest in eight uranium projects owned by Orano, including the Shea Creek Project (which now includes the Kianna, Anne, Colette and 58B deposits) located in the western Athabasca Basin in northern Saskatchewan (collectively the "WAJV Projects").
+In March 2004, UEX entered into a letter agreement with COGEMA Resources Inc. (now Orano, one of the world's largest uranium providers), whereby UEX was granted the option to acquire up to a 49% interest in eight uranium projects owned by Orano, including Shea Creek (which now includes the Kianna, Anne, Colette and 58B deposits) located in the western Athabasca Basin in northern Saskatchewan (collectively the "WAJV Projects").
 Orano is the operator of the WAJV Projects.
 In December 2004, the Brander Lake and James Creek Projects were staked by Orano, bringing the total number of projects under the UEX-Orano WAJV Projects option agreement to ten at that time.
-UEX and Orano entered into a definitive option agreement relating to the WAJV dated November 10, 2004.
+UEX and Orano entered into a definitive option agreement relating to the WAJV Projects dated November 10, 2004.
 In order to earn a 49% interest, UEX was required to fund \$30 million in exploration expenditures over an eleven-year period.

-The Kianna, Anne, Colette and 58B projects are subject to a royalty of US 0.212 per pound of $U_3O_8$ sold to a maximum royalty of US 10,000,000.
+The Anne and Colette deposits are subject to a royalty of US \$0.212 per pound of U3O8 sold to a maximum royalty of US \$10,000,000.